-- any unforeseen liabilities associated with recent or future acquisitions; - limitations on our business imposed by our indebtedness; - reductions in our business with Gazprom; - the success of our restructuring activities in reducing costs; - unfavorable changes in foreign exchange rates; - difficulties associated with exports; - risks and costs associated with our international sales and operations; - difficulty making acquisitions and successfully integrating acquired businesses; - increased product liability and insurance costs; - increased directors and officers liability and other insurance costs; - product liability and insurance risks; - increased warranty exposure; - future competition; - the cyclical nature of our markets; - changes in the supply of, or price for, parts and components; - environmental compliance costs and liabilities; - risks and costs associated with asbestos-related litigation; - potential write-offs of our substantial intangible assets; - our ability to successfully develop new products; - failure to protect our technology; - trade tariffs that may be applied due to the U.S. government's delay in complying with certain WTO directives; - terrorist attacks; - future health crises; and - the factors discussed in Exhibit 99.1 to our Annual Report on Form 10-K for the year ended December 31, 2003 under the heading "Risk Factors."
+- completion of the TransCore acquisition; - if completed, our ability to integrate TransCore into our operations; - our ability to finance the TransCore acquisition on satisfactory terms; - any unforeseen liabilities associated with recent or future acquisitions; - limitations on our business imposed by our indebtedness; - unfavorable changes in foreign exchange rates; - difficulties associated with exports; - risks and costs associated with our international sales and operations; - difficulty making acquisitions and successfully integrating acquired businesses; - increased product liability and insurance risks and costs; - increased directors and officers liability and other insurance costs; - increased warranty exposure; - future competition; - the cyclical nature of our markets; - changes in the supply of, or price for, parts and components; - environmental compliance costs and liabilities; - risks and costs associated with asbestos-related litigation; - potential write-offs of our substantial intangible assets; - our ability to successfully develop new products; - failure to protect our technology; - trade tariffs that may be applied due to the U.S. government's delay in complying with certain WTO directives; - terrorist attacks; and - the factors discussed in Exhibit 99.1 to our Annual Report on Form 10-K for the year ended December 31, 2003 under the heading "Risk Factors."